aramrw/jp-frequency_sorter/README.md

 # Word Frequency Analyzer

-This is a simple Node.js script that analyzes the frequency of words using _any_ [Yomichan](https://chrome.google.com/webstore/detail/yomichan/ogmnaimimemjmbakcfefmnahgdfhfami) compatible *frequency* dictionary. .
+This is a simple Node.js script that analyzes the frequency of words using [Yomichan](https://chrome.google.com/webstore/detail/yomichan/ogmnaimimemjmbakcfefmnahgdfhfami) compatible *frequency* dictionary. .

 ## Features

 - Loads a list of scraped words from a file.
-- Loads [Yomichan](https://chrome.google.com/webstore/detail/yomichan/ogmnaimimemjmbakcfefmnahgdfhfami) compatible *frequency* dictionary.
+- Loads _any_ [Yomichan](https://chrome.google.com/webstore/detail/yomichan/ogmnaimimemjmbakcfefmnahgdfhfami) compatible *frequency* dictionaries.
 - Processes words and finds their frequencies.
 - Writes the results to an output file.